Special update: Carol Christ named next UC Berkeley chancellor

 UC Berkeley Chancellor Nicholas B. Dirks announced on August 16th, 2016(link is external) his intention to step down from his position and return to teaching and research once a successor is selected and in place.
-The University of California Office of the President will conduct the global search for Berkeley's next chancellor.
+Shortly afterward, the University of California Office of the President began a global search for Berkeley's next chancellor.

 The search committee

-Per Board of Regents policy(link is external), an advisory committee consisting of faculty from Berkeley and the rest of the University, staff, undergraduate and graduate students, alumni, Regents, and UC Berkeley Foundation representatives is involved in recruiting, screening, and conducting interviews with candidates for the position.
-The committee will work throughout the fall with the aim of presenting a new chancellor to the Board of Regents for their approval in early 2017.
+Per Board of Regents policy(link is external), an advisory committee consisting of faculty from Berkeley and the rest of the University, staff, undergraduate and graduate students, alumni, Regents, and UC Berkeley Foundation representatives was involved in recruiting, screening, and conducting interviews with candidates for the position.
+The committee worked throughout the fall with the aim of presenting a new chancellor to the Board of Regents for their approval in early 2017.

-The search for UC Berkeley's next chancellor is being assisted by the executive search firm Isaacson, Miller.
+The search for UC Berkeley's next chancellor was assisted by the executive search firm Isaacson, Miller.

 Search details and timeline